jlgerber/cpp_happy_fun_time/session_04/session04.md

 ## Structs

 Really?
 After all that, we are going to tackle another concept?
-Yes, bause it is so simple.
+Yes, because it is so simple.
 A `struct` is just like a class, except that it defaults to `public` if you don't specify an access modifier.
-Thats it.
+That's it.
 So, feel free to use the `struct` keyword in C++ interchangeably with `class` .
 In C++s precursor language, C, `struct`s were an altogether different beast.
 You can google it if you are interested.